ChiShouWu/senior-backend-interveiw-questions/Database.md

     <details><summary> Ans</summary>
       - Add non-clustered index.
     </details>
-3. Why MySQL use B+ tree?
+3. Why MySQL use B+tree?
     <details><summary>Answer</summary>
     B+Tree only store data in leaf node, B-Tree store data in all node.
 So there is less data in B+Tree, so it is faster to find data cuz less IO read.